How to Pair Cardo with Sena and Get Back to Riding

 Yes Kira the Wolfdog, yes they are.

 The good news is that all Cardo headsets have the universal intercom feature, from the cheap Spirit and Freecom to the newest products like the Packtalk Custom and Packtalk EDGE.
 This is thanks to the Cardo 3.2 firmware update in July 2023.
-Cardo even added Mesh compatibility in September 2023, allowing for Sena Mesh groups to join a Cardo Mesh group with a Cardo unit as a bridge.
+Cardo even added Mesh compatibility in September 2023, allowing for Sena Mesh groups to join a Cardo Mesh group with a Cardo unit as a bridge – as I explained earlier.
 Still, the easiest experience will be if everyone in your group is on the same brand.

 I recommend you pick up a Cardo Packtalk EDGE or Packtalk Custom – both have 15 person intercom on DMC Mesh included standard, with 12+ hour battery life and are fully waterproof.
 The best of the best.
 But if you’re still undecided, find out whether Cardo or Sena is better for you with our guide.